Jack Hickel

 Jack E. Hickel (born October 1, 1950, in Anchorage, Alaska) is an American physician and humanitarian known for his social advocacy and contributions to healthcare.
 He is the founder of the Alaska Sudan Medical Project (ASMP), which aims to improve the lives of people in Sudan affected by civil war by drilling wells, providing training, promoting agriculture, and providing healthcare.

 Early life and education

 Hickel was born in Anchorage, Alaska, the fourth of six children (all sons) of Wally Hickel, former United States Secretary of the Interior under President Richard Nixon and two-time governor of Alaska.
 His mother was Ermalee Hickel, noted Alaska humanitarian.
 He is married to Josie Hickel, president of commercial holdings for Chugach Alaska Corporation.
+He is the father of anthropologist Jason Hickel.